 If some people don't like you it's a good thing.
 You can't be for everyone.
 Find your people, work out what they want or need and then only talk to them.
 Forget everyone else.
 You will be a more powerful brand with the love of a few than you will be with the mild indifference of everyone. -- Ruth Chadwick, Freelance Brand Strategist

-When it comes to brand management, there’s always room to think outside the square and we hope you’ve enjoyed some fresh insights from our expert brand managers.
-At Latana, we look forward to hearing about how you’ve applied this advice within your own teams and across your own company brand.
-For more brand advice, check out our articles on building a trusted brand and improving brand awareness.
+When it comes to brand management, there’s always room to think outside the square and we hope you’ve enjoyed some fresh branding tips from our expert brand managers.
+At Latana, we look forward to hearing about how you’ve applied these branding tips within your own teams and across your own company brand.
+For more branding tips, check out our articles on building a trusted brand and improving brand awareness.